 Most professional services are provided to students free of charge (for a detailed list of charges, see Immunization/lab price list).
 Outside services such as laboratory testing, and x-rays are by referral and are at additional cost.
 Immunizations, TB tests, and some medicines have additional fees, although we keep your cost as low as possible.

 All currently registered students can be seen and treated by the SHS staff.
-In addition, SHS provides first aid for staff and visitors, and tuberculosis (TB) testing for Cabrillo employees.
+In addition, SHS provides first aid for staff and visitors, and tuberculosis (TB) testing and for Cabrillo employees.

 Because SHS is directly supported by student fees, we can only treat registered students (and some staff and faculty, as mentioned above).